 Poor Example (Keyword Repetition):

 "Experienced Project Manager with expertise in project management.
 Proficient in Agile project management methodologies.
-Strong skills in risk management and project stakeholder communication."
+Strong skills in risk management and project stakeholder communication.

 Optimized Example (No Repetition):